-- 6. Treatment or services that any person can perform with minimal instruction, such as recording pulse, temperature and respiration; or administration and monitoring of feeding systems - Respite Care: care that provides respite for the individual's family or persons caring for the individual - Interpersonal Care: interventions that do not diagnose or treat a disease, and that provide either improved communication between individuals, or a social interaction replacement - Paraprofessional Care: services provided by unlicensed persons to help maintain behavior programs designed to allow inclusion of members in structured programs or to support independent living goals except as identified in state mandates or benefit provisions - Non-standardized instruments: include, but not limited to, curriculum-referenced assessment, stimulus preference- assessment procedures, and other procedures for assessing behaviors and associated environmental events that are specific to the individual patient and behaviors.
-(AMA CPT, 2019) - Standardized Assessments: include, but not limited to, behavior checklists, rating scales, and adaptive skill assessment instruments that comprise a fixed set of items and are administered and scored in a uniform way with all patients.
-(AMA CPT, 2019) The listed assessments are not meant to be exhaustive, but serve as a general guideline to quantify baseline intelligence and adaptive behaviors and when repeated, measure treatment outcomes.
+- Respite Care: care that provides respite for the individual's family or persons caring for the individual - Short-Term Objective: An intermediate, objective and measurable goal that details the incremental increases a member must demonstrate in moving toward the identified Long-Term Objective - Standardized Assessments: include, but not limited to, behavior checklists, rating scales, and adaptive skill assessment instruments that comprise a fixed set of items and are administered and scored in a uniform way with all patients.
+(AMA CPT, 2019) The listed assessments are not meant to be exhaustive but serve as a general guideline to quantify baseline intelligence and adaptive behaviors and when repeated, measure treatment outcomes.
 The autism specific assessments assist not only in the confirmation of diagnosis but more importantly, in the severity and intensity of the baseline core ASD behaviors.